gilmana/Gilman_earning/HW1_assignment/README.md

 	e) now do the same thing with python (hint:!#/usr/bin/python3), and make a python script to generate 1-100 numbers.
 Output the script into a .txt file output.txt

+2) create a python shell script that take the output.txt file (100 lines of 1 to 100), selects 10 lines at random and returns the result.